 Still, true entitlement always begins at the top.
 The good folks who stormed the streets in protest of Donald Trump and the MAGA deplorables in the immediate aftermath of the election were hardly class populists worthy of their own #resistance hashtag.
 Rather, they were the shell-shocked conscripts of the global elite: almost entirely white, mostly affluent and utterly entitled.

-They and other polytheistic narcissists worldwide — the first in line to trade freedom for the illusion of safety — went berserk.
-Traumatized beyond repair, they immediately surrendered their individual rationality to a mass formation psychosis, a form of incoherent mob mentality all but completely detached from reality.
-This particular mass formation madness was quickly identified by more sober minds at the time as Trump Derangement Syndrome.
+They and other polytheistic narcissists worldwide — the first in line to trade freedom for the illusion of safety — lost their minds.
+Traumatized beyond repair, they immediately surrendered their individual rationality to a mass formation psychosis, a form of incoherent mob mentality all but completely detached from reality — identified by more sober minds at the time as Trump Derangement Syndrome.